-Several months prior to finishing his prison term, Kayel was introduced to Peter Worsley, the Reintegration Chaplain for Bridge Ministries.
-Bridge Ministries is an MCC Alberta reintegration ministry that supports offenders as they transition from prison back into community living through building bridges of hope and support.
+In prison, Kayel decided to take initiative to seek out support through self-help books, multiple prison-led rehabilitation programs and the prison chaplaincy ministry, in order to work through the mental, emotional, and spiritual traumas that led him there.
+Several months prior to finishing his prison term, he was introduced to Peter Worsley, the Reintegration Chaplain for Bridge Ministries.
+Bridge Ministries is an MCC Alberta reintegration ministry that supports offenders as they transition from prison back into community living by building bridges of hope and support.

-A reintegration chaplain begins working with offenders prior to release.
-Upon release faith communities and volunteers work in conjunction with the reintegration chaplain to provide ex-offenders with spiritual, social, and emotional support to help them rebuild their lives.
-Referrals to community agencies are given to help make connections for housing, employment, clothing, etc. Overall, participants who have reintegrated into the community with the support of Bridge Ministries have less than a 5% rate of re-offense.
+Peter begins working with offenders prior to release.
+Upon release, faith communities and volunteers work together with Peter to provide ex-offenders with practical spiritual, social, and emotional support to help them rebuild their lives.
+Referrals to community agencies are given to help participants make connections for housing, employment, clothing, etc. Overall, 95 per cent of participants who have reintegrated with the support of Bridge Ministries do not re-offend.

-Finding faith, receiving positive and consistent support from Peter and Bridge Ministries, alongside the unconditional love of his family, all helped Kayel begin his life anew after prison.
+Kayel shares that finding faith, receiving positive and consistent support from Peter and Bridge Ministries, alongside the unconditional love of his family, all helped him begin his life anew after prison.

-He went to hair school, became a personal trainer, and got involved in church led community outreach volunteer initiatives.

-While volunteering with a church ministry to hand out coffee and food to the homeless at the Drop-In Centre, Kayel overheard some of the homeless people discussing job interviews.
-He shares that he was overcome with compassion and concern for them as many did not look properly groomed for a job interview.
-He felt called to use the haircutting skills he was learning at hair school to give haircuts to the homeless.
+He trained as a hairdresser, became a personal fitness trainer, and got involved in church-led community outreach initiatives.
+On one occasion while volunteering with a church ministry at the Calgary Drop-In Centre, Kayel overheard some of the homeless people discussing job interviews.
+He was overcome with compassion and concern as many of them did not look properly groomed for a job interview.
+He felt called to use the skills he was learning to give haircuts to the homeless.
 The following weekend he went back to do just that.

-“It’s been just about 2 years now and well over 2500 haircuts have taken place.
-My team and I cut ‘til we can't hold the scissors anymore in the winter months every Saturday morning.”
-He adds that he and his team also provide haircuts at the Mustard Seed on a weekly basis, and this year when the temperatures dropped below -30 the whole team handed out warm garments, blankets, donuts and coffee to the homeless wandering around the city streets.
-“We [also] gave out $5 and $10 Tim Hortons coffee cards to help them have excuses to step into somewhere warm in order to use the washrooms without getting rejected and to have something hot to eat or drink.
-While doing that we sometimes pray for them and inform them of the free haircuts for the homeless downtown each week.”
+“It’s been about two years now and well over 3,000 haircuts have been given.
+My team and I cut ‘til we can't hold the scissors anymore every Saturday morning.”
+He adds that he and his team also provide haircuts at The Mustard Seed on a weekly basis.
+This year, when the temperatures dropped below -30 the whole team handed out warm garments, blankets, doughnuts and coffee.
+“We [also] gave out five- and 10-dollar Tim Hortons coffee cards to help them have excuses to step into somewhere warm in order to use the washrooms without rejection and to have something hot to eat or drink.”

 Learn more about Bridge Ministries